I met my husband right after I had turned 21, and really wasn’t thinking about long term plans, marriage or meeting my “person.”

 The sacrifices he has made for us, and our country, often make me feel as though my sacrifices as a spouse are but a small price to pay.

 For me, my identity crisis came with guilt.
 I felt as though being a supportive wife and mother should fulfill me enough, and branching out for myself was selfish, and would take away from them.
-Since we met after he had returned from his only deployment, I even felt as though my identity as a spouse was somewhat skewed.
+Since we met after he had returned from his only deployment, I even felt as though my identity as a military spouse was somewhat skewed.

 While he has left for months at a time for training, I always felt as though I had no right to complain, or admit I was lonely or that all of this was hard.
 I felt like those wives who are pregnant or give birth while their partner is away, or those who deal with countless other hardships during their spouses deployment, those are the ones who deserve to feel lost, sad or really anything they want.